stormakh/TODO-node-types-expo/README.md

 4. The app should now be running on your mobile device.

 ### Running the Backend
-To get the backend running:
+To get the backend running, open a new terminal:

 1. Navigate to the backend directory:
     ```sh